xe0896/obsidian/DevDocs/Leetcode/5 - Longest Palindrome Substring.md

 Instead (after looking at some hints), a better solution would be to start with a `char` in the given string and use that as the center and we grow this to a string to make it become a potential palindrome if the two outer `char` values are the same.

 I created two pointers `x,y` which will be used to check outwards from the `center`, there were two cases that I had to consider: Palindrome could have even or odd length.
-This was relevant since the a `center` wont exist for an even length Palindrome.
+This was relevant since a `center` wont exist for an even length Palindrome.

 Let's first consider the odd case which is the easiest case, let `center = C`: